jabigale/databases/README.md

 # databases
-Here are some of the databases I designed and implemented.
+Here are some of the databases I designed and implemented and managed.

 Database1: Large database for Companies - manages inventory, appointments, employees, invoices and more - currently in existence in multiple automobile repair shops.